godotengine/godot-docs/classes/class_multimesh.rst

 | *Getter* | get_instance_count()      |
 +----------+---------------------------+

 Number of instances that will get drawn.
 This clears and (re)sizes the buffers.
-By default all instances are drawn but you can limit this with :ref:`visible_instance_count<class_MultiMesh_property_visible_instance_count>`.
+By default, all instances are drawn but you can limit this with :ref:`visible_instance_count<class_MultiMesh_property_visible_instance_count>`.

 .. _class_MultiMesh_property_mesh: